Clustering of emission line galaxies with IllustrisTNG -- II. cosmology challenge with anisotropic correlation functions and ELG-halo connections: ELG-halo connection

 \subsection{Conformity}

 The galactic conformity refers to the correlation of properties of galaxies \citep{Weinmann2006}.
 Here, we address the conformity of the star formation activity in the ELG population.
-Table~\ref{tab:conformity} presents the fraction of ELGs and the mean halo mass with respect to the level of conformity.
+Table~\ref{tab:conformity_halos} presents the fraction of halos hosting ELGs\footnote{The `halos' here correspond to the groups based on friends-of-friends algorithm in the simulations and contain `subhalos', which are also referred to as `galaxies'.} and the mean halo mass with respect to the level of conformity.
+The halos hosting central ELGs and at least one satellite ELG are referred to as `conformal halos'.
 The ratio is roughly consistent with the results based on semi-analytic or SHAM methods \citep[see Figure~8 of][]{Ortega-Martinez2025}, though a different selection is adopted in that work.
+Next, Table~\ref{tab:conformity_ELGs} presents the fraction of ELGs in each category of conformity.
+Recently, \citet{Favole2026} studied the conformity of ELG in the DESI Y1 data through clustering analysis.
+Though the sample lies at the redshift range of $0.8 < z < 1.1$, which is different from the ELG sample in this work, the conformity of ELGs is detected: $7.02 \%$ of ELGs are satellite ELGs with conformity, which is roughly consistent with the results in this work: $9.3 \%$ for \HA ELGs and $12.1 \%$ for \OII ELGs.
+The large conformity fraction can be attributed to the large satellite fraction, which strongly depends on the galaxy-halo connection model \citep{Yu2024,Yuan2025,Prada2025}.
 In terms of the mean halo mass, the halos hosting only central ELG, only satellite ELGs, and both central and satellite ELGs (conformal halos) show the increasing trend in this order.
 The halos hosting only central ELGs are the dominant population among ELGs, and are likely to be independent halos.
 On the other hand, the conformal halos, here both central and satellite ELGs are found, are relatively massive halos.
 Halos hosting ELGs are infalling towards these massive halos, and the central galaxy undergoes star formation because the gas is still supplied to the galaxy in the dense core.
 Subhalos around this dense environment can also host ELGs and can be identified as satellite ELGs in the virialised component in the phase space distribution.